stanekondrej/canvas/README.md

 could draw on, _whatever*_ they like, and in real time, maybe even with friends if they want to.

+## todo list (roughly most to least important)

+- [ ] draw strokes received from the server on the client
+- [ ] the server leaks memory, because after connection closure, the goroutine that was responsible for the connection doesn't terminate (kinda important lol)
+- [ ] implement erasing of strokes and stuff (not sure how)
+- [ ] prettier website

 ## technical nerdy stuff

 The project consists of a server and a client.
 A client is a web browser, the server is,